U.S. Route 15 in Virginia: Farmville to Culpeper

 US 15 crosses the Appomattox River into Buckingham County, where the road's name changes to James Madison Highway.
 The highway passes to the west of Willis Mountain before reaching US 60 (James Anderson Highway) at Sprouses Corner.
-US 15 meets the southern end of SR 20 (Constitution Route) then passes through the town of Dillwyn as Oak Street and Main Street.
+US 15 meets the southern end of SR 20 (Constitution Route) then passes through the town of Dillwyn as Oak and Main streets.
 The U.S. Highway parallels the Buckingham Branch Railroad out of town and passes through the community of Alpha, where the highway passes by Buffards Mountain and veers away from the railroad.
 After passing through Arvonia, the highway crosses the James River at New Canton on the John H. Cocke Memorial Bridge.
-The bridge passes over the Buckingham Branch Railroad on the south side of the river just south of its bridge across the river to join CSX's Rivanna Subdivision, which parallels the north bank of the river through the hamlet of Bremo Bluff.
+The bridge passes over the Buckingham Branch Railroad on the south side of the river just south of its bridge across the river to join CSX Transportation's Rivanna Subdivision, which parallels the north bank of the river through the hamlet of Bremo Bluff.

 US 15 continues north through the Fluvanna County communities of Weber City and Fork Union.
 The U.S. Highway becomes concurrent with SR 6 (River Road) adjacent to Fork Union Military Academy.
 The two highways diverge at Dixie, from which US 15 passes through Carysbrook.
 The highway meets the eastern end of SR 53 (Thomas Jefferson Parkway) just south of the U.S. Highway's crossing of the Rivanna River into Palmyra.
 US 15 passes through Wildwood and Hunters before intersecting US 250 (Three Notch Road) at Zion Crossroads at the Fluvanna–Louisa county line.
-The U.S. Highway expands to a four-lane divided highway at US 250 that continues north through its diverging diamond interchange with I-64.
-US 15 continues north along the edge of the Green Springs National Historic Landmark District to its intersection with SR 22 (Louisa Road) at Boswells Tavern.
+The U.S. Highway expands to a four-lane divided highway at US 250 that continues north through its diverging diamond interchange (DDI) with Interstate 64 (I-64).
+US 15 continues north along the edge of Green Springs National Historic Landmark District to its intersection with SR 22 (Louisa Road) at Boswells Tavern.
 The U.S. Highway meets US 33 (Spotswood Trail) just south of Gordonsville.
-The two highways run together north onto Orange County and the town of Gordonsville, where the highways parallel CSX's Piedmont Subdivision along Martinsburg Avenue.
+The two highways run together north onto Orange County and the town of Gordonsville, where the highways parallel CSX Transportation's Piedmont Subdivision along Martinsburg Avenue.
 US 15 and US 33 veer onto Main Street and pass the Exchange Hotel at their underpass of the Washington Subdivision, the Charlottesville–Orange rail line owned by the Buckingham Branch Railroad.
 US 15 leaves Main Street at the Gordonsville Roundabout; US 33 and SR 231 head northwest as Main Street, SR 231 heads southwest along Gordon Avenue toward Cismont, and US 15 heads northeast along Gordon Avenue, which becomes James Madison Highway at the town limit.